 Forward Classes are a Hit

-In order for clients to receive crisis assistance after the first initial time, they must attend three Forward classes in one year.
+In order for clients to receive crisis assistance after the first initial time, they must attend three (3) Forward Classes in one year.
 Clients are provided with a schedule and the titles of each class at the beginning of every month.
 It is their choice what classes they choose to participate in.
 Some of our topics include eating healthy on a budget, diabetic cooking, low sodium tips, budgeting, parenting teens, food safety, and Employment tips for Greenville County Schools.
 Our classes are taught by dieticians, Nutrition experts, Counselors, Financial Planners, and Recruiters

 For more information please call us at 864-834-7342.
-Class schedules are provided under the MORE tab up above.

 WEATHER CLOSING POLICY!!